How times change

 The OpenSSH client is installed via Settings > Apps > Apps & features > Manage optional features > Add a Feature.
 Choose OpenSSH Client (Beta) and click Install.

 If necessary after a restart, you can use SSH on the Windows command line.
 With ssh email@example.com I can now open the SSH connection to RevPi.

-Note that the command line before, you will notice some differences in the usage, as the command line parameters of Putty and OpenSSH are different.
+If you have used Putty from the command line before, you will notice some differences in the usage, as the command line parameters of Putty and OpenSSH are different.
 For example, OpenSSH does not allow you to specify a password on the command line.
 The execution of remote commands also works differently.
 I will deal with this in a follow-up article.